drivet/website/content/posts/2020/website-identity.md

     very clever.
 You give someone limited access to your car with a special key, while using your regular key to unlock everything.

-Broadly speaking, OAuth is about managing access to web resources - like tweets.
-It defines several entities;
+Broadly speaking, OAuth is a protocol or framework for managing access to your web resources - resources like tweets.
+It defines several actors:

-* The user, or the one who owns the resources.
-In the above example, that would be the person who is trying to put their timeline on their blog.
+* The *end user*, or the one who owns the resources.
+In the above example, that would be the person who is trying to put their tweets on their blog.
-* The client, or the entity acting on behalf of the user.
-This would be the blogging software, in the above example.
+* The *client* or the application acting on behalf of the user.
+This would be the blogging application, in the above example.
-* The resource service.
-This would be Twitter's tweet API.
+* The *resource service*.
+This would be Twitter's API.
+It's assumed that the end user has an account with Twitter.
+* The *authorization server*, existing alongside the resource service.
+This manages the actual OAuth *flow*, or the hoops you have to just through before your blog can acces your tweets.

+The central idea behind OAuth is that the end user delegates resource access to the client application, so that the application can access the resources on the user's behalf.
+The final result of this delegation process is an opaque string called an access token that is meant to be included in the API calls via HTTP header.

+It sounds like a tautology but, simply put, access tokens grant the application access to the API.
+So how do we go about getting one?

+### OAuth Flows

+The OAuth standard defines several "flows" or procedures for obtaining an access token.
+Not all of them are important for our purposes, so I'm going to focus on just a couple.

+The most popular one would probably be the authorization code flow.
+It is, roughly, a two step process.

+First, the end user obtains an *authorization code* by providing a client identifier and a list of *scopes*, detailing what the client is allowed to do with the API, and then authenticating to the authorization server (the exact mechanism of which can vary from provider to provider).

+Second, the client trades that authorization code for an access token, possibly authenticating with a client secret at the same time.

+### Client Registration

-Clients need to be registered with the resource service.
-To use the ongoing example, you need to tell Twitter that you blogging software will be trying to access your tweets.
-Among other things, two key pieces of information need to be provided:
+Clients need to be registered with the authorization server.
+To use the ongoing example, you need to tell Twitter's authorization server that your blogging application will be trying to access your tweets.
+Several pieces of information need to be provided:

 * A client identifier.
 This is a string used to identify the client.
 This is considered public information
 * A redirect URL.
 This is the URL to which the browser will be returned once
+* (Optional) A client secret.
+This will be used

+### Where Does IndieAuth Fit?